Juliana Beykirch

 Emily Smith

-Emily Smith is an assistante at the University of Geneva, under the supervision of Lukas Erne.
+Emily Smith is a postdoctoral assistant at the University of Geneva, under the supervision of Lukas Erne.
 Although primarily interested in early modern theatre, she is usually found interloping into disciplines such as linguistics, cognitive studies, and digital humanities.
-Her research website can be found here, and her mildly humorous choose-your-own-adventure-stories and teaching tools can be found at shakespeerie.itch.io.
+Her mildly humorous choose-your-own-adventure-stories and teaching tools can be found at shakespeerie.itch.io.

 Gina Walter